Brr1-99/stackable-items-v2/README.md

 - Pupula Duplex
 - Spoon Bender
 - Toxic Shock
-- Spelunker Hat
+- Spelunker Hat (does not stack infinitely)
-- PHD
+- PHD (does not stack infinitely)
-- Virgo
+- Virgo (does not stack infinitely)
-- Lucky Foot
+- Lucky Foot (does not stack infinitely)
 - Lump of Coal
 - Chocolate Milk
 - Flat Stone (does not stack infinitely)
 - Mom's Purse (does not stack infinitely)
 - Ball of Tar
 - Aquarius
+- Bob's Curse
+- Monstrance
+- BFFS!
+(Still working on some familiars, laser and tear familiars done)
+- Vengeful Spirit

 - **More items coming soon!**